This train-the-trainer course for trainers and facilitators will:

 - Choose seating arrangements conducive to hands-on learning.

 - Present information in a clear, concise, engaging manner.

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of participant materials prior to the session(s).

 Understanding Great: Characteristics of Exceptional Trainers

 A great facilitator can engage participants in even the most mundane of topics.
 Likewise, a poor facilitator can suck the life out of an interesting subject.
 At some point, we’ve all had good and bad experiences in the classroom.
 This program kicks off with a frank discussion around what we instinctively know about what makes a great training experience.

 Adult Learning Principles: Leveraging What Makes People Engage

 Adult learners are unique: they are people with years of experience; they have established values, beliefs, and opinions; and they have a deep need to be self-directing.
-In this course component, the group will explore adult learning principle, and it will determine how learning styles, people styles, skill level and interest level can affect the design and delivery of a workshop.
+In this course component, the group will explore adult learning principles, and it will determine how learning styles, people styles, skill level and interest level can affect the design and delivery of a workshop.

 Needs Analysis: Determining a Plan

 Sometimes people use training to address workplace problems that should be handled in another way.
 During this part of the seminar, we will talk about conducting a needs analysis and when training makes or doesn’t sense.

 Picture Perfect: Strong Programs Explained

 Our next workshop segment examines the elements successful training courses include.
 Participants will look at best practices for designing interactive, participant-focused sessions.
 We will discuss such issues as session length, activities, handouts, job aids, assessments, and post-training evaluations.
 We will also look at the learner’s journey and how to generate buy-in, engagement, and interest in a topic.